tumblingprogrammer/blog_entries/scratch-pad.md

 ### Installing python 3
 _____
+Let's go ahead and install python 3.
+Below are the options that I chose when I did it:

 ![ tumbling programmer - setting windows for python development - python 3 - install python ]( https://www.tumblingprogrammer.com/media/2017/06/python3-install-python.png " tumbling programmer - setting windows for python development - python 3 - install python ")

-![ tumbling programmer - setting windows for python development - python 3 - advanced installation options ]( https://www.tumblingprogrammer.com/media/2017/06/python3-advanced-installation-options.png " tumbling programmer - setting windows for python development - python 3 - advanced installation options ")

 Note that on my setup I had already chosen to add python 2 to my Path in windows.
 Because of that, adding Python 3 to the `PATH`, as shown above, doesn't make much sense - you should only have either python 2 or python 3 but not both for one of them will not work anyways.
+Don't worry about the PATH issue.
 That's where having `virtualenvwrapper` is handy, for when we create a virtual environment we can specify which python version to use, and our virtual environment will remember that for us.

+**TIP!** | If you are installing only one python (i.e., python 2 or python 3), do make sure to select the `Add Python X.Y to PATH` option.

+![ tumbling programmer - setting windows for python development - python 3 - advanced installation options ]( https://www.tumblingprogrammer.com/media/2017/06/python3-advanced-installation-options.png " tumbling programmer - setting windows for python development - python 3 - advanced installation options ")

 Note also the path I chose to install python 3 under.
 The default that the installer picks is buried deep in a typical windows user app folder.
 I purposedly chose an easier path, similar to the one that the python 2 installer picked.

 ### Specifying which python to use on our virtual environments with `virtualenvwrapper`
 _____
-The command to tell `virtualenvwrapper` which python to use is as follows:
+When we create virtual environments, we can tell `virtualenvwrapper` to use a particular python, like so:

     mkvirtualenv --python='[path_to_your_python]' [name_of_environment]